 Under Colorado law, specifically the Colorado Wage Act, employers in Colorado have an obligation to promptly and accurately compensate their employees for the wages they have earned.

-It is a requirement for all employers to display a notice that indicates the regular paydays as well as the specific time and location of wage payment.
+It is a requirement for all employers to display a notice that indicates the regular paydays as well as the specific time and location of wage payments.
 Additionally, any modifications to the paydays or the time and place of payment must also be communicated to employees as they occur.

 Employers and employees have the option to agree upon the frequency of wage and salary payments.